📞 Free surplus check. No upfront fees, ever. Start here → Serving all of Miami-Dade County, FL

 Doral, Miami-Dade County

-Under Florida law (§45.032), you have up to 2 years from the date the Clerk files the Certificate of Disbursements to claim your surplus funds.
-After that deadline, the funds are transferred to the State of Florida and become significantly harder to recover.
-If your foreclosure was recent, don't wait — contact us for a free check today.
+Under Florida law (§45.032), surplus funds still held by the Clerk 1 year after the foreclosure sale are presumed unclaimed and remitted to the State of Florida, where they become significantly harder to recover.
+If your foreclosure was recent, don't wait.
+Contact us for a free check today.

-After a foreclosure sale, the Miami-Dade Clerk of Courts at 73 W Flagler St deposits any surplus into the court registry.
-Junior lienholders have 60 days to file claims against the surplus.
-Any remaining balance belongs to the former homeowner, who must file a Motion to Disburse along with proper identification and ownership documentation.
-The case can be searched at Miami-Dade Clerk Online Case Search.
+After a foreclosure sale, the Miami-Dade Clerk of Courts deposits any surplus into the court registry.
+Subordinate lienholders may file timely claims against the surplus.
+Florida law generally presumes the remaining balance is payable to the owner of record as of the lis pendens filing date, who must file a Motion to Disburse along with proper identification and ownership documentation.
+We handle all of this (the case research, the motion, and any lienholder disputes) at no upfront cost.
+Call (305) 356-4008 or submit a free claim review and we will look it up for you.

 No. Our service is completely free to start.
-We work on a contingency basis — meaning we only collect a fee when you successfully receive your funds.
-There are no upfront charges, no hourly attorney fees, and no obligation after your free surplus check.
+We work on a contingency basis, meaning we only collect a fee when you successfully receive your funds, capped at the 12 percent Florida Statute 45.033 allows.
+There are no upfront charges and no obligation after your free surplus check.

 Learn More About Foreclosure Surplus Funds